How Pricing Shapes Brand Perception and Signals Value

 We’ll also look at some psychological pricing techniques you can use to influence consumer decisions.

-How Price Signals Value
+How Price Signals Added Value

 Price as a Signal of Quality